wilddeer/Peppermint/README.md

       //prepend dots to dotsContainer (default is append)
       dotsPrepend: false,

-      //Element to contain dots, defaults to peppermint's root element.
+      //Element to contain dots, defaults to Peppermint's root element.
       //Can be anywhere on the page.
       dotsContainer: undefined,